It may be the Sunshine State, but it rains in Florida every now and then. It’s a little humid sometimes too…

 As I said before, Drylok goes on relatively thick and exactly like you’d paint any other surface.
 One gallon covers anywhere between 75-100 square feet.

-I recommend using Drylok, even if you’re not going to put a finishing coat of paint to change the color.
-It will help waterproof your garage walls, freshens up the look, and (more importantly) stops any water from leaking in from the outside.
+I recommend using Drylok, even if you won’t put a finishing coat of paint to change the color.